matteswest/MortalityPredictionRNN/README.md

 # MortalityPredictionRNN

 This repository contains R code to model and predict mortality rates in 9 different countries using the Human Mortality Database (HMD) dataset which is stored in the 'data' directive.
-The predictions are made using Recurrent Neural Networks, both LSTM and GRU architectures are possible.
+The predictions are made using Recurrent Neural Networks based on R. Richman and M.V.
+Wüthrich's [code](https://github.com/JSchelldorfer/ActuarialDataScience/tree/master/6%20-%20Lee%20and%20Carter%20go%20Machine%20Learning%20Recurrent%20Neural%20Networks).
+Both LSTM and GRU architectures are possible.

 How to work with this repository: